asyi/quibbler/README.md

 ## How to run it
 * `docker-compose build` will build the app.
 * `docker-compose up` will run the app.
 Check it out at http://localhost:3000
-* `docker-compose exec --user $(id -u):$(id -g) app /bin/bash` will let you do whatever you need to do in the bash once your docker container is up and running.
+* `docker-compose exec --user $(id -u):$(id -g) web /bin/bash` will let you do whatever you need to do in the bash once your docker container is up and running.
 For instance, this is the place to run rake tasks.
 * run `rake db seed` from the container's bash to seed the database with fake data
 * NB: If you run into ownership problems, run ```docker exec -u root -t -i <CONTAINERID> /bin/bash```